bsherin/tacticdocs/docs/Object-Oriented-API.rst

     .. py:attribute:: classes

-        Returns a TacticClassnSet object corresponding to a user's class resources
+        Returns a TacticClassSet object corresponding to a user's class resources

+    .. py:attribute:: codes

+        Returns a TacticCodesSet object corresponding to a user's code resources represented as raw text.

     .. code-block:: python